isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ### Description
 If set, causes the field to be securely hashed before saving on an "add" or "update" operation.

-The default is null except for fields of [DataSourceField.type](#attr-datasourcefieldtype): "password", for which the default is "bcrypt".
-To disable hashing for password fields, you must set this property to "none".

 **Flags**: IR